Meaningful Change Methods

 What is an important amount of change?

-Defining the magnitude of change that corresponds to “important” change is necessary for applications such as comparative effectiveness research.
-There are many terms for these levels of changes (e.g., clinically important change, minimally important difference, minimally perceptible change) and many methods for estimating them.
+Defining the magnitude of change that patients find important or meaningful (versus statistically significant) is necessary for applications such as comparative effectiveness research.
+There are many terms for these levels of changes (e.g., clinically important change, minimally important difference, minimally important change, minimal clinically important difference) and many methods for estimating them.
+There is no single method for defining meaningful change that is accepted as the gold standard.
+No single method for defining meaningful change is adequate.
+Evaluations of what constitutes meaningful change should be based on multiple sources of evidence.

-TIP: THERE IS NO SUCH THING AS THE “TRUE” DIFFERENCE.
-THE MAGNITUDE OF AN IMPORTANT SCORE DIFFERENCE IS AN ESTIMATE, AND THE ESTIMATE REFLECTS THE VALUES, CONCERNS, AND CONTEXT OF THE ESTIMATOR.
-AS MADELINE KING EXPRESSES:
+TIP: THE MAGNITUDE OF AN IMPORTANT SCORE DIFFERENCE IS AN ESTIMATE, AND THE ESTIMATE REFLECTS THE VALUES, CONCERNS, AND CONTEXT OF THE ESTIMATOR.
+THEREFORE, ANY ONE ESTIMATE SHOULD NOT BE TREATED AS THE “TRUE” IMPORTANT CHANGE.

 “Specific estimates of minimally important differences (MIDs) should therefore not be over interpreted.
 For a given health-related quality-of-life scale, all available MID estimates (and their confidence intervals) should be considered, amalgamated into general guidelines and applied judiciously to any particular clinical or research context.”